American Hardcore (film): Production

-The film was shot and edited for 5 years with many clips of 80s hardcore bands being sent in by the bands themselves.
-Some of the footage was shot by director Paul Rachman in the 80s with the most notable piece of footage being the final show of Negative FX which spawned a riot after the power was cut mid-song.
+The film was shot and edited over five years with many clips of 80s hardcore bands being sent in by the bands themselves.
+Some of the footage was shot by director Paul Rachman in the 80s.

 Many of the interviews were actually done in both Paul Rachman's and Steven Blush's apartments in different areas to make it seem like they were done in different locations.

 The film also features the photography of Edward Colver notably and principally, and his shot of Danny Spira from Wasted Youth covered in blood was used for the book cover.